rhys-rushton/react-learning/Notes.md

 - If you need access to the state of some value in multiple components, what you can do is define it in a seperate file and export it and then import it wherever it is needed.
 - Using context to manage state is a balance.
 For instance you don't want to use it for generic components like buttons because you may have a logout button that needs access to state but then what about a display button?
 They should receive onClick events as props.
 - React context is not optimised for high frequency changes.

+## Redux
+- Redux is a state mangement system for cross-component or app-wide state.
+- So this is state that is required by the whole app not just specific components.
+- Three main types of state: Local State - Cross Component State - App-Wide State
+- Local State: State that belongs to a single component.
+User Input.
+- Cross Component: State that affects multiple components.
+- App-Wide State: Stat tgat affects the entire application.
+User authentication for example.
+- Redux is similar to React Context.
+- React Context - Potential Disadvantages: complext setup/management for small application.
+In a bigger app you're going to have a lot of context.Performace for Context might not be great.
+- How does Redux Work?
+Redux is about having one central data store in your application.
+All state is in one location for cross app state.
+- In Redux, components never directly manipulate store data.
+Instead there is a reducer function that does this.
+Components subsribe to the central data store and track changes to data.
+- Reducer functions in redux not related to useReducer.
+- We need to connect components and reducer functions so that we can trigger a data chage if the component is required to do that - i.e. logout.
+- Components dispaction Actions (objects that describe operation that Reducers should perform)
+- The reducer performs the action and spits out a new state which replaces the existing state in the central data store.

+# Router
+- Single Page Application Routing - possible to use multiple URLS even in a single page application.
+- Routing = Different URL Paths load different pages on the screen.
+- Having to constantly reload data when routing can be slow and also not lead to a great user experience.
+- SPAs are good for building complex user interfaces.
+This is because you make one request to the the server for the HTML/javascript when loading the site and then the javascript takes care of the rest on the client side from that point onward.
+- React router allows us to listen to URL Changes and then load different content.
+- There are three main steps that we need to go through when using react router: (1) Define the routes we want to support.
+Define the URL Paths we want to support and then also define which paths should be loaded for different paths.
+(2) we need to activate our router and load the route definitions defined in the first step.
+(3) Get all the components we want to load and have a means of navigating between these pages.